Amsterdam City Doughnut- a roadmap for a thriving City

 In the food value chain, these policies aim at:

-For consumer goods, they will follow circular business models to extend the life of products (mostly prioritize access over ownership. ).
+For consumer goods, they will follow circular business models to extend the life of products (mostly prioritize access over ownership.
+E.g. — library of toys, children clothes, shared resources: living spaces or cars).

 Why is this revolutionary?